GrabowskyK/LaxStats/README.md

 # LaxStats - ASP.NET C#, MVC, Blazor, EF Core

 CURRENTLY DOSENT WORK WITH API!!!

-Display the league stats...
+Im a lacrosse player, so the project have to be about lacrosse 😎🤙 Display the league stats...
 <ul>
   <li>This is the simple project with create database by Entity Framework Core.</li>